peopleplusrobots/robo-op/README.md

-R0BOT
+Robo.Op
 =====

-R0BOT is an open hardware project for hacking industrial robots
+Robo.Op is an open hardware project for hacking industrial robots